Azure/azure-powershell/src/Storage/Storage.Management/help/Get-AzStorageFile.md

 ### Example 1: List directories in a share
 ```
-PS C:\>Get-AzStorageFile -ShareName "ContosoShare06" | where {$_.GetType().Name -eq "CloudFileDirectory"}
+PS C:\>Get-AzStorageFile -ShareName "ContosoShare06" | where {$_.GetType().Name -eq "AzureStorageFileDirectory"}
 ```

 This command lists only the directories in the share ContosoShare06.
-It first retrieves both files and directories, passes them to the **where** operator by using the pipeline operator, then discards any objects whose type is not "CloudFileDirectory".
+It first retrieves both files and directories, passes them to the **where** operator by using the pipeline operator, then discards any objects whose type is not "AzureStorageFileDirectory".

 ### Example 2: List a File Directory
 ```